nqhoan-axonivy/salesforce-connector/README.md

 # How to use

   ## Configure on the SF Application
   For a client application to access REST API resources, it must be authorized as a safe visitor.

   To implement this authorization, use a connected app and an OAuth 2.0 authorization flow.

-    Important steps:
+  **Important steps**:

     - Create the Connected App that can generate the Authentication information
     - Set up Auth.
 Providers
     - Enable some settings in OAuth and OpenID Connect Settings
     - Set up Named Credentials

   ## Configure in the Connector project: